duoh/docker-comprehensive-lab-guide/dockerfile-practice.md

 >
 >There are few more instructions that can be used in Dockerfile, please refer to [Dockerfile reference](https://docs.docker.com/engine/reference/builder/).

-2. Next we are going to build docker image using the dockerfile created in the previous step
+2. Next we are going to build container image using the dockerfile created in the previous step.
 ```sh
 docker build -t sample-nodejs .
 ```